torryatco/Basilica/readme.md

 Examine the site for problems in a narrow browser.

-Since we are attempting a mobile first design let's edit the css to display for small screen first:
+We will attempt a mobile first design strategy.
+Edit the css to display for small screen first:

 ```css
 header h1 {